 Clouds are formed when water vapor rises into the air and condenses into tiny particles of dust.
 When the vapor hits cold air, it turns back into droplets of water.

-Regardless, the colors and beauty of their enjoyment will even leave you with wanting to repeat this experiment!
+Regardless, the colors and beauty of their enjoyment will even leave you wanting to repeat this experiment!
 Have fun!

 Coin Cleaning Experiment

 An activity that provides the perfect combination of financial learning mixed with a scientific experiment is the “Cleaning Coin” kindergarten STEM activity.

 This experiment is at its best when you test multiple liquids and compare and contrast the results.
 If you have a lot of spare change lying around and want them to look good as new, this could serve as an added benefit!